nlagasse/Hardware-Pokemon-Battle-Re-creation/README.md

 # Hardware-Pokemon-Battle-Recreation
-Pokemon emerald battle recreation on zedboard with vitis and vivado.
+Pokemon emerald dual core battle recreation on zedboard with vitis and vivado.
 Spring 2025 ENSC 452.